Ngaio Health

 Fascia, interoception, and emotional balance

-The vagus nerve travels through — and helps monitor — many internal tissues, including the fascia around your organs, neck, and chest.
-If these tissues are irritated, inflamed, or under strain, they may send signals of unease, tension, or even discomfort that don’t always show up as sharp pain.
+The vagus nerve travels through — and helps monitor — many internal tissues, including structures around the throat, chest, diaphragm, and abdominal organs.
+If these tissues are irritated, inflamed, compressed, or under strain, they may contribute to signals of unease or internal stress.

 • Neck and cranial base: Gentle work here can ease tension around the vagus nerve as it exits the skull and travels with important vessels through fascia.

-• Throat and voice box: The vagus helps with voice, swallowing, and expression — tension or restriction in this area can subtly affect communication and internal regulation.
+• Throat and voice box: The vagus is involved with voice, swallowing, and expression — tension or restriction in this area can subtly affect communication and internal regulation.

 • Chest and diaphragm: As it travels alongside the esophagus and through the diaphragm, manual work here may support breathing rhythm and calm internal pressure.